-Policy Purpose One of the elements of the Human Resources Manager Strategy is the Succession and Succession and Career Path Plan Policy.
-Therefore, a policy was developed career path policy and its intent is to: Forster the meaning of the succession planning and career path to meet it intended meaning being.
-Succession Making the necessary arrangements to ensure that suitably qualified people planning are available to fill posts which will arise within any specific department over forthcoming years.
-Ensuring that each staff member's potential is developed to its fullest extent Career path and that there is a career mapped out for him/her in the municipal service.
+Policy Purpose Succession and career path policy One of the elements of the Human Resources Manager Strategy is the Succession and Career Path Plan Policy.
+Therefore, a policy was developed and its intent is to: Forster the meaning of the succession planning and career path to meet it intended meaning being.
+Succession planning Making the necessary arrangements to ensure that suitably qualified people are available to fill posts which will arise within any specific department over forthcoming years.
+Career path Ensuring that each staff member's potential is developed to its fullest extent and that there is a career mapped out for him/her in the municipal service.
 The aim should be an attempt to train and develop the Employee to the extent that he/she is able to reach the level of seniority to which he aspires and to be able to competently undertake the duties attached to that post.